TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-portal-dxseerror.md

 **Solution: ** You can have up to one Free Tier account in an Azure subscription.
 If the option does not appear, this means another account in the subscription is already enabled with Free Tier.

 ### Data Explorer does not load or show data
-**Solution:** There is possibly a browser cache issue.
-Try to clear your browser cache or try from an incognito tab.
+**Solution:** Possibly there is a browser cache issue.
+Try cleaning your browser cache or try opening Data Explorer from an incognito tab.

 ### Unable to view data, stored procedures, UDFs, or triggers in Data Explorer